-Nine flameless ivory candles that earn praise for looking realistic.
-Set includes a variety of popular sizes and a remote with the capability of setting the candles to an on-off timer.
+Nine flameless ivory pieces that earn praise for looking realistic.
+Set includes a variety of popular sizes and a remote with the capability of setting them to an on-off timer.
 Can adjust the brightness level or set them to flicker.
 Runs on two AA batteries.
-Each candle also has an on-off switch.
+Each unit also has an on-off switch.

 Reasonable price for 12 tea lights per pack.
 Convenient on-off switch.
 Each tea light has battery life over 100 hours, and battery can be replaced.
 Safe, flameless way to set a romantic or festive mood anywhere.
 Tested for quality and guaranteed to work out of the box.
 Full refund from manufacturer if not completely satisfied.

 Realistic, unscented wax pillars featuring lights that flicker like the real thing.
 Pillars are three different sizes; each has a fake-drip side.
 Includes remote with five timer settings, brightness options, and flame style.
 Lengthy life.

 Batteries not included, and they'll need to be replenished depending on use.

 Realistic-looking tea lights with batteries (CR2032) that provide up to 100 hours of light.
 They each have on-off switches.
 Ideal for party decorations, luminaries, table décor, and more.
 You get 36 per pack for an affordable price.

 Flame is almost orange in color, which may not appeal to everyone.
 A few duds per pack are likely.